27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Tenerife Island

-These top hostels in Tenerife include:
+These top Tenerife hostels include:

 1. The Tree House Tenerife

-2. Los Amigos Hostel Tenerife.
+2. Los Amigos Hostel Tenerife

 3. La Tortuga Hostel